Mathis1993/botcoin/README.md

 # Botcoin

-An automated trading bot for cryptocurrency futures using the Bitget API.
+An automated trading bot for cryptocurrency futures using the Bitget API running in the terminal.
 The bot implements a parallel trading strategy:
 1. Monitors multiple cryptocurrency pairs simultaneously
 2. For each pair, maintains multiple concurrent orders (configurable)
 3. Places limit buy orders at X% below current price